hash167/hash167.github.io/_posts/2020-04-07-designing-data-intensive-applications.markdown

 Updating as I read the book

-## Chapter 1 - Reliable, Scalable and Maintaiable applications
+## Chapter 1 - Reliable, Scalable and Maintainable applications

 ### Latency and Response time